 When we observe others' social interactions, there are multiple agents present, each with their own minds: There can be a lot to track.
 In most past studies of early social evaluation, infants and toddlers could evaluate agents based only on the outcomes of others' actions (e.g., whether an agent is associated with a positive outcome).
 In my research, I have challenged infants and toddlers with situations in which the outcomes that agents cause are in conflict with their intentions.
 For example, I have presented infants and/or toddlers with agents who intentionally vs. accidentally help and harm others (Woo et al., 2017, Cognition) and with agents whose true vs. false beliefs guide their social actions (Woo & Spelke, 2023, Developmental Science; Woo & Spelke, 2022, CogSci Proceedings).
 Across my experiments, I have found that infants and toddlers privilege others' mental states in their social evaluations.

 My research has revealed that infants and toddlers reason about the goals, intentions, and beliefs of agents engaged in social interactions.
 Moreover, my research raises the possibility that infants and toddlers more strongly represent others' mental states in strongly social contexts (Woo et al., 2023, Trends in Cognitive Sciences; Woo et al., 2021, Behavioral and Brain Sciences).
-In ongoing research, I've been systematically testing this hypothesis.
+In ongoing research, my team and I have been systematically testing this hypothesis.